marmelab/react-admin/docs/Remix.md

 body { margin: 0; }
 ```

-**Tip**: Remix doesn't let splat routes catch requests to the index page ('/'), so you must have both the `app/routes/index.tsx` and `app/routes/$.tsx` routes to correctly render the admin app.
+**Tip**: Remix doesn't let splat routes catch requests to the index page ('/'), so you need to have both the `app/routes/index.tsx` and `app/routes/$.tsx` files to correctly render the admin app.

 Next, create the admin app component in `app/components/App.tsx`: